BlueAndyN/LoveatFirstFlight/README.md

 4. Create our main hub where they can interact with our map.

 5. Develope modales that will help store user information inside of our database.

 6. Get user data to post live feed.

-7. Polish UI with a coding Framework.
+7. Change the map appearance with the correspoding user information/input.

+8. Polish UI.

-8. Publish Site.
+9. Publish Site.

 ## User Story:

 ```
-AS a tourist with many travel plan
+AS a tourist with many travel plan,
-I WANT to have the ability to mark/take notes on map of the United States
+I WANT to have the ability to mark a map of the United States.
-SO THAT I can see all the states I have been to as well as travel destinations I want to go to.
+SO THAT I can visually see all the states I have been to as well as all the states I want to travel to.

 ```